willroberts/raven-shield-2020/README.md

 ### Multi-Player

-On September 4 2016, Ubisoft shut down the authentication servers for Raven Shield.
-We use OpenRVS to point our clients at a new set of servers so we can still play the game together.
+Ubisoft shut down the authentication servers for Raven Shield in 2016, so we use OpenRVS to point our clients at a new set of servers.

 1. Download the latest version of OpenRVS from [RVSGaming.org](http://rvsgaming.org/Downloads/).
 There is [a copy of OpenRVS 1.4 in this repo](OpenRVS1.4.zip).
 1. Copy `openrvs.ini`, `OpenRVS.u`, `R6ClassDefines.ini`, and `Servers.list` to `<YourGameDir>\system\`.